 Meth is pervasive throughout the country.
 Most often meth comes in the form of a bitter, odorless powder; the color can vary, and sometimes meth is taken by dissolving it into water or alcohol.
 Meth is an entirely synthetic drug, and because it is so easy and inexpensive to manufacture, it has become a true epidemic in some of the poorest parts of the country.

 Meth is a stimulant, and works on the body’s central nervous system.
+One of the effects of meth as it reached the brain is to stimulate dopamine release.
 Meth makes the brain and body both believe they have boundless energy; however, it actually drains critical, life-sustaining nutrients, calories, sleep, and more.
 What this means is that meth causes an intense high even as it wears down the user’s the body.
 Meth can lead to euphoria (extreme highs in energy and mood), but then to depression, anxiety, and in some cases violence.
 Meth withdrawal can even be deadly.

 Signs of Meth Use Addiction

-If you are concerned that your friend or loved one is addicted to meth, there are a few common signs and symptoms to look for.
-Some of these common warning signs might include:
+If you are concerned that your friend or loved one is methamphetamine user or is addicted to meth, there are a few common signs and symptoms to look for.
+Some of these common warning signs of meth use might include:

 - Tooth decay